mikegehard/ai-assisted-agile-agents/README.md

 or
 * Errors that are preventing deployment

+## LLM Prompt structure

+* System vs Human prompts
+* Loading context into system prompt
+* Loading context from previous messages into later prompts or use an LLM to create new prompt?
+* Ramp up on prompt engineering here to figure out the best approach

 ## Random thoughts

 * Creating a "steel thread" from "Hello World" application to staging environment allows for faster iteration later because: